DIDSR/calzone/paper/paper.md

 )
 ```
 # Other features
-## Bootstrapping
+## Confidence intervals

-`calzone` also provides bootstrapping to calculate the confidence intervals of the metrics.
+In addition to point estimates of calibration performance, `calzone` also provides bootstrapping to calculate the confidence intervals of the metrics.
 The user can specify the number of bootstrap samples and the confidence level.
 ```python
 from calzone.metrics import CalibrationMetrics